-A fixed-rate loan features a fixed payment for the entire duration of your loan.
-The property tax and homeowners insurance which are almost always part of the payment will go up over time, but for the most part, payments on fixed rate loans change little over the life of the loan.
+With a fixed-rate loan, your monthly payment doesn't change for the life of your mortgage.
+The amount of the payment allocated for principal (the amount you borrowed) will increase, however, the amount you pay in interest will go down in the same amount.
+The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but for the most part, payments on fixed rate loans don't increase much.

-Borrowers might choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in the lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
-Call Executive Lending Group at (405) 615-8543 to discuss your situation with one of our professionals.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate.
+People choose fixed-rate loans because interest rates are low and they wish to lock in at this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a good rate.
+Call Executive Lending Group at 4056158543 for details.

-Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
-Generally, interest rates on ARMs are determined by a federal index.
-A few of these are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many different kinds of Adjustable Rate Mortgages.
+Generally, the interest on ARMs are based on an outside index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often have the lowest rates toward the beginning of the loan.
-They usually guarantee the lower interest rate from a month to ten years.
-You've likely read about 5/1 or 3/1 ARMs.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You've probably heard of 5/1 or 3/1 ARMs.
 In these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then adjust.
-Loans like this are usually best for people who anticipate moving in three or five years.
-These types of adjustable rate loans are best for borrowers who plan to move before the initial lock expires.
+After this period it adjusts every year.
+These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+Loans like this are often best for people who anticipate moving in three or five years.
+These types of ARMs most benefit borrowers who will move before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to take advantage of a very low introductory rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
-ARMs are risky when property values go down and borrowers cannot sell or refinance.
+You might choose an ARM to get a lower initial interest rate and count on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs are risky when property values decrease and borrowers are unable to sell or refinance their loan.